Symplectic geometry of Higgs moduli and the Hilbert scheme of points over an elliptic curve: Introduction Preliminaries

+Note that the symplectic structure on the moduli space of parabolic Higgs bundles $\calM_H^s(n,0)$ is constructed by Biswas and Ramanan \cite[Section 6]{BR} using deformation theory.
+On the other hand, there exists a symplectic structure on $\text{Hilb}^n(T^*C)$ induced naturally by the symplectic structure of $T^*C$.

+In \cite[Section 4.3]{Hu}, Hurtubise showed that over a compact Riemann surface $\Sigma$ of genus $g$, denote the moduli space of stable Higgs bundles of rank $n$ degree $d$ as $\calM_H(n,d)$, the dimension of $\calM_H(n,d)$ is $2n^2(g-1)+2$.
+We have a symplectomorphism between $U \subset \calM_H(n,d)$ and $V \subset \text{Hilb}^n(T^*\Sigma)$ with respect to the above two symplectic structures.
+In \cite[Section 2.2]{GNR}, the authors gave a review of the above symplectic equivalence using an explicit realization of the separation of variables.

+However, over an elliptic curve $C$, the above result degenerates to a rather trivial case, that is, the symplectomorphism between:

-Here, by using a technique developed by Biswas and Mukherjee \cite{BM}, we show that the isomorphism $\calM_H^s(n,0)\cong \mathrm{Hilb}^n(T^*C)$ is indeed a symplectomorphism over the whole spaces with respect to their natural symplectic structures. \\
+In this note, we show that the isomorphism $\calM_H^s(n,0)\cong \mathrm{Hilb}^n(T^*C)$ is indeed a symplectomorphism over the whole spaces with respect to their natural symplectic structures (one is given by deformation theory and the other is induced by the symplectic structure of $T^*C$).